Tribute: The Legacy of Ruth Bader Ginsburg and WRP Staff

 Kathleen Peratis, who became WRP's director in 1974, agrees that establishing heightened scrutiny for sex classifications under the Equal Protection Clause was perhaps the decade's greatest achievement.
 Prior to that time, while the government's discrimination based on race was subject to the strictest scrutiny, discrimination based on gender was permissible if any reason at all could be hypothesized for the differential treatment.

 In Frontiero v.
-Richardson, 411 U.S. 677 (1973), the first case that Ginsburg argued before the Supreme Court, WRP advocated for the application of strict scrutiny to gender discrimination just as the concept applied to race discrimination.
+Richardson (off-site link), 411 U.S. 677 (1973), the first case that Ginsburg argued before the Supreme Court, WRP advocated for the application of strict scrutiny to gender discrimination just as the concept applied to race discrimination.
 Four Justices supported this view, one vote shy of a majority.
 Through a series of decisions in the wake of Frontiero, an intermediate standard of review was established, a standard requiring the government to show that any sex classification it defended had a "substantial relationship" to an "important state interest."

 In describing Frontiero, which she co-counseled, Feigen expresses great respect for Ginsburg's advocacy.
 "It was brilliant," she gushes.